The Joy of Imperfection

 For decades, Brother David divided his time between periods of hermit’s life and extensive lecture tours on five continents.
 On a two-month lecture tour in Australia, for example, he gave 140 lectures and traveled 12,000 miles within Australia without backtracking.
 His wide spectrum of audiences has included students in Central Africa and faculty at Harvard and Columbia Universities, Buddhist monks and Sufi retreatants, members of the Tohono O’odham Nation, and German intellectuals, New Age communes and Naval Cadets at Annapolis, missionaries on Polynesian islands and gatherings at the United Nations, Green Berets and participants at international peace conferences.
 Brother David has brought spiritual depth into the lives of countless people whom he touches through his lectures, his workshops, and his writings.

 He has contributed to a wide range of books and periodicals from the Encyclopedia Americana and The New Catholic Encyclopedia, to the New Age Journal and Parabola Magazine.
 His books have been translated into many languages.
 Gratefulness, the Heart of Prayer and A Listening Heart have been reprinted and anthologized for more than two decades.
 Brother David co-authored Belonging to the Universe (winner of the 1992 American Book Award), a dialogue on new paradigm thinking in science and theology with physicist, Fritjof Capra.
 His dialogue with Buddhists produced The Ground We Share: Buddhist and Christian Practice, co-authored with Robert Aitken Roshi.
-His most recent books are Words of Common Sense for MInd, Body and Soul; Deeper than Words: Living the Apostles’ Creed; 99 Blessings: An Invitation to Life; The Way of Silence: Engaging the Sacred in Daily Life; Faith beyond Belief: Spirituality for our Times; and his autobiography, i am through you so i.
+His most recent books are You Are Here: Keywords for Life Explorers; Words of Common Sense for MInd, Body and Soul; Deeper than Words: Living the Apostles’ Creed; 99 Blessings: An Invitation to Life; The Way of Silence: Engaging the Sacred in Daily Life; Faith beyond Belief: Spirituality for our Times; and his autobiography, i am through you so i.

 Brother David has contributed chapters or interviews to well over 30 books.
 An article by Brother David was included in The Best Spiritual Writing, 1998.
 His many audio and videotapes are widely distributed.